-Art History Student Profiles
+Art History alumni

 Annika Sippel was born and raised in Germany.
 In 2002 she came to live in New Zealand, where she found herself in a new cultural and natural environment, which inspired her to further pursue her childhood passion for painting.
 Annika's love for art, languages and history found its ultimate union in the discipline of art history, which she first encountered at secondary school and has been fascinated with ever since.